The Pelagios Network is a long-running initiative that links information online through common references to places.

 How can I get involved?

 Pelagios is a formal Network of equal and independent Partners who coordinate their work together, and a wider community of Members who have an interest in the Network’s outputs.
+Overall coordination of the Network is handled by the officers of the Network.
 Partners may nominate Representatives who can then have a say in the coordination of an Activity, and can become an Activity Coordinator.

-- To become a Partner, individuals and institutions can jointly agree a set of contributions to one or more of the Activities with the Network’s governing Committee, formalised through a Memorandum of Understanding*;
+- To become a Partner, individuals and institutions can jointly agree a set of contributions to one or more of the Activities with the Network’s governing Committee, formalised through a Memorandum of Understanding.
+There are no fees or subscriptions, and Partners remain in full control of their own work plans and resources.

 - To become a Member, simply sign up to the Discussion list.